Transgender genocide: History

-Throughout history, many transgender persons have experienced systematic persecution, including mass incarceration, forceful changes of gender, and social death.
+Throughout history, many transgender persons have experienced systematic persecution, including mass incarceration, forceful detransition or change of gender, and social death.
 Historians have described as genocidal selected actions against transgender people, including colonialist and Nazi activities that occurred before the term genocide was used in international law.
 Adam Jones wrote in his 2017 book Genocide: A Comprehensive Introduction that "In recent years, as gay rights have become gradually more accepted and respected, the burden of atrocity has increasingly targeted transgender women and male transvestites."